dcos/examples/tensorflow/1.10/README.md

 #### Worker definition

-In the `examples/mnist.json` file, the `worker` section defines the computational resouces to be used to run the job as specified in the `service` section.
-In this case, we allocation 1 worker with 1 CPU, 1024 MB of memory and 1024 MB of disk space.
+In the `examples/mnist.json` file, the `worker` section defines the computational resources to be used to run the job as specified in the `service` section.
+In this case, we allocate 1 worker with 1 CPU, 1024 MB of memory and 1024 MB of disk space.

 ### Run the MNIST example